terjeio/grblHAL/drivers/ESP32/README.md

 *** Preview version ***

+---

+__Update 2018-11-07:__ RMT seems to be usable - pulse delay jitter is in the region of 100-200nS, pulse length jitter none.
+Pulse inversion ok as is pulse delay and length configurations.
+Running jobs from SD card ok, with M6 support for manual tool change \(allows jogging\).

+One worry remains about ESP32 - what happens when there is a cache fault and code needs to be loaded from \(serial\) flash?
+CPUs suspended?
+It may take a long time \(I've seen 300uS mentioned\), but I have not found any documentation regarding this.
+Espressif documentation is not in the same class as for the other MCUs I am accustomed to...

+Next step is to get I2C working, first for a keypad - then for an 8-bit IO-expander I jave in order.

+Updated code will be published later, changes in the core Grbl code related to reporting/streaming has to be verified first.

+---

 Work in progress, I do not currently have access to the hardware I need for complete testing so this is just a code preview.
 Parts of the code is commented out as I only have a TTGO WROOM module with less GPIO pins available than the target board\(s\).